 Both the cold storage facility and the grower receive a favorable price for their electricity.
 GOPACS matches buy and sell orders by finding prices as close as possible to each other.
 The difference between the buy and sell price is called the spread.
 This spread is covered by the grid operator.

-On the electricity grid, balance refers to the continuous equilibrium between total electricity generation and total consumption.
-This balance is essential for the stability and reliability of the grid.
-Without it, there can be too much or too little electricity locally, which affects voltage and frequency.
-Fluctuations in these values can cause wear or even damage to electrical equipment and installations.
+On the electricity grid, balance refers to the continuous equilibrium between electricity generation and consumption.
+This balance is essential for a stable and reliable grid.
+If generation and consumption are not aligned, deviations in frequency and voltage occur, which can lead to wear or damage to installations.

 In the context of redispatch, effectivity refers to the extent to which a flexibility bid within a congestion area contributes to resolving local congestion.
 Since electricity flows freely across the grid, not every change in consumption or production has the same impact on a specific bottleneck.
 A solution located physically close to the congested part of the grid will generally have a greater effect than one further away.